 Obviously, for my Honeymoon 2, I couldn't say no to myself, and even more extraordinary to be there for the sunset, this wonderful dream came true with exaltation.

 Imagine I was the only Asian!!
-I'm not even sure this ever happened in story’s Eiffel Tower…
+I'm not even sure this ever happened in history’s Eiffel Tower…

 You know my passion for dance and ballet, remember in my article Happy New Year 2020, I wondered which company I was going to see this year.

-Well, in the meantime, I went to visit a place that has been on my list for a very, very long time: the Garnier Palace.
+Well, in the meantime, I went to visit a place that has been on my list for a very, very long time: the Garnier Palace (Paris Opera House).

 Again, only a few visitors, I was able to admire this beautiful construction from all angles and be inspired by its luxury and prestige.